2021 information for papers will be published in early September.

 - Teaching Arrangements

-There are two tests in the semester to ensure that learning is spread evenly throughout the semester, plus mini-tests on tutorial readings prior to the tutorials.
+There are two tests in the semester to ensure that learning is spread evenly throughout the semester, and sometimes a mini-test on tutorial readings prior to tutorials.

 Textbooks are not required for this paper.